adityacyan/gridlock-flipkart-ps2/README.md

-# ASTRAM Gridlock -- Bengaluru Traffic Congestion Prediction
+# Traffic Noir Gridlock -- Bengaluru Traffic Congestion Prediction

 Every morning, 10 million people in Bengaluru get into a vehicle and hope.
 Hope that the road ahead is clear.
 Hope that the rally on MG Road won't snarl the evening commute.
 Hope that the water-logged underpass near Hebbal isn't going to cost them two hours.